How to Fix Invalid Syntax Error in Python

 SyntaxError: invalid syntax

-Here the error shows in line 3, but the actual error consists in line number 2, i.e., missing punctuation.
+Here, the error is in line 3, but the actual error is in line 2, i.e., missing punctuation.

 Error Fix Code